A characterization of constant $p$-mean curvature surfaces in the Heisenberg group $H_1$: Abstract

 \section{Abstract}

-In Euclidean $3$-space, it is well known that the Sine-Gordon equation was considered in the nineteenth century in the course of investigation of surfaces of constant Gaussian curvature $K=-1$.
+In Euclidean $3$-space, it is well known that the Sine-Gordon equation was considered in the nineteenth century in the course of investigations of surfaces of constant Gaussian curvature $K=-1$.
 Such a surface can be constructed from a solution to the Sine-Gordon equation, and vice versa.
-With this as motivation, by means of the fundamental theorem of surfaces in the Heisenberg group $H_{1}$, we show in this paper that the existence of a constant $p$-mean curvature surface (without singular points) is equivalent to the existence of a solution to a nonlinear second order ODE \eqref{Codeq01}, which is a kind of {\bf Li\'{e}nard equations}.
+With this as motivation, employing the fundamental theorem of surfaces in the Heisenberg group $H_{1}$, we show in this paper that the existence of a constant $p$-mean curvature surface (without singular points) is equivalent to the existence of a solution to a nonlinear second-order ODE \eqref{Codeq01}, which is a kind of {\bf Li\'{e}nard equations}.
 Therefore, we turn to investigate this equation.
-It is a surprise that we give a complete set of solutions to \eqref{Codeq01} (or \eqref{lieq01}) in the $p$-minimal case, and hence use the types of the solution to divide $p$-minimal surfaces into several classes.
-As a result, we obtain a representation of $p$-minimal surfaces and classify further all $p$-minimal surfaces.
+It is a surprise that we give a complete set of solutions to \eqref{Codeq01} (or \eqref{lieq01}), and hence use the types of the solution to divide constant $p$-mean curvature surfaces into several classes.
+As a result, after a kind of normalization, we obtain a representation of constant $p$-mean curvature surfaces and classify further all constant $p$-mean curvature surfaces.
 In Section \ref{appcon}, we provide an approach to construct $p$-minimal surfaces.
 It turns out that, in some sense, generic $p$-minimal surfaces can be constructed via this approach.
-Finally, as a derivation, we recover the Bernstein-type theorem which was first shown in \cite{CHMY} (or see \cite{DGNP,DGNP1}).
+Finally, as a derivation, we recover the Bernstein-type theorem which was first shown in \cite{CHMY} (or see \cite{DGNP, DGNP1}).